HactarCE/ajfarkas.dev/content/blog/_index.md

 showReadingTime = true
 +++

-I write about code, conlangs, mental health, and philosophy.
-They all kinda blend together at times.
+I write mostly about code, but sometimes about other things too.